DFE-Digital/apply-the-service-standard-in-dfe/app/views/service-assurance/partials/_complete-assessment-report.md

 All amber recommendations must be addressed before booking the next assessment.

-#### Green
+#### Red

-Services that receive green ratings for all 14 Service Standard points can progress into the next phase.
+If any of the standards receives a red rating, the overall outcome of the assessment will be red.

+The service must be reassessed against the points of the Standard that are rated red at this assessment.

+In order for the service to continue to the next phase, it must meet the Standard and get CDDO spend approvals.

-### Add actions for red or amber-rated standards
+### Add details to red or amber-rated standards

-For red or amber-rated standards, add actions to the report for the team to complete, to help the service meet the standard.
+For red or amber-rated standards, you will need to list things that the team have not demonstrated.

-For any standards that are rated red, the team will need to resolve identified actions and be reassessed against those standards.
+For any standards that are rated red, the team will need to be reassessed against those standards and demonstrate they've done this work.

-If an action is rated amber, the team can continue to the next phase, but should complete the actions within 3 months of assessment.
+If an action is rated amber, the team can continue to the next phase, but should complete the things they hadn't evidenced within 3 months of assessment.

-Once you've added your notes and RAG ratings, you may want to meet again as a panel, to review the completed report before submitting it.
+Once you've added your notes and ratings, you may want to meet again as a panel, to review the completed report before submitting it.

 ## What happens after the report is submitted